 You’ll also need to budget for flights to and from your home country, as well as extra costs which you might incur from sending luggage, changing your mobile phone contract and even buying UK weather-appropriate clothes!

 Plan ahead for your visa and language test

 If English is not your first language, you’ll have to prove that your skills are up to the demands of a university course.

 Universities will state their English language requirements in various tests: IELTS, TOEFL, PTE Academic or Cambridge English Advanced (also known as the Certificate in Advanced English/CAE or Cambridge ESOL).
 They give the minimum grade overall, and usually the minimum grades required in writing, speaking, listening and reading.

-If you are from a country outside of the EU, you’ll need to apply for a visa to study in the UK 3 months prior to beginning your university course.
+If you are not a British resident, you’ll need to apply for a visa to study in the UK 3 months prior to beginning your university course.